-HEALTH INFORMATION & REIMBURSEMENT SPECIALIST Certificate 2020-2021
+HEALTH INFORMATION & REIMBURSEMENT SPECIALIST Certificate 2021-2022

-The Health Information and Reimbursement Specialist Certificate program is designed to prepare students for entrylevel positions in health information and reimbursement management in physician's offices, hospitals, ambulatory care centers, health insurance companies, and other allied health venues.
+This certificate program is designed to prepare students for entry level positions in medical billing, medical coding, and health information in physician's offices, hospitals, ambulatory care centers, telehealth, health insurance companies, and other allied health venues.
 The healthcare industry is facing significant changes in how providers and insurers generate, maintain, and communicate documentation related to medical records, insurance, coding, and financial reimbursement.
-Specialized training in this field will provide graduates with the skills and knowledge necessary to function effectively as an integral member of the healthcare team and enhance career opportunities for those currently employed in related positions.
+The Health Information and Reimbursement Specialist learns to process claim submissions for compliant and equitable reimbursement.